zai1208/CPBoy-colour/README.md

 ## Building

-If you want to build the emulator from source you will need the [Hollyhock-2 SDK](https://github.com/SnailMath/hollyhock-2/).
+If you want to build the emulator from source you will need the [Hollyhock-2 SDK + Newlib](https://github.com/SnailMath/hollyhock-2/).
 Then, run ´make´ in your terminal to build it.

 ## License